-SHTM 2030 gives guidance on the choice, specification, purchase, installation, validation, periodic testing, operation and maintenance of washerdisinfectors (WDs) in use in the National Health Service for processing medical devices, laboratory ware and sanitary products.
+SHTM 2030 gives guidance on the choice, specification, purchase, installation, validation, periodic testing, operation and maintenance of washer-disinfectors (WDs) in use in NHSScotland for processing medical devices, laboratory ware and sanitary products.
 No guidance is given on WDs intended for use in processing textiles or for dishwashers in general catering applications.